LinuxForHealth/health-patterns/services/nlp-insights/doc/examples/acd/enrich.md

   "type": "transaction",
   "resourceType": "Bundle"
 }

 ```
 </details>

-The entry for the condition in the returned bundle has a method of *PUT*, which indicates that this resource has been enriched with additional codes.

 ### Condition derived codes
 ACD understands a wide variety of standard code systems.
 As a result SNOMED, ICD-9 and ICD-10 coding values are included in the condition, in addition to the UMLS concept id.